South African Airways hit by crippling strike - Journal du Cameroun

-South African Airways workers on Friday embarked on an indefinite strike for higher wages and against the national carrier’s retrenchment plan, forcing the cash-trapped airline to ground hundreds of flights.
+South African Airways workers on Friday embarked on an indefinite strike for higher wages and against the national carrier’s overhaul plan, forcing the cash-strapped airline to ground hundreds of flights.

-The strike has forced South Africa’s largest carrier to cancel more than 200 domestic, regional and international flights between Friday and Saturday.
+The stoppage has forced South Africa’s largest carrier to cancel more than 300 domestic and regional flights between Friday and Monday.

-The company has asked travellers who had flights booked between Friday and Saturday not to turn up at airports and offered them a chance to rebook for free or to fly on other flights operated by partner airlines.
+The company has asked travellers who had flights booked not to turn up at airports and offered them a chance to rebook for free or to fly on other flights operated by partner airlines.

+It however said it was making plans to resume international flights by Sunday night.

+“The airline is pleased to announce that it is aiming to operate all international flights with effect from Sunday 17 November 2019 and customers should report to the airport as normal,” it said in a statement.

-Hundreds of placard-waving workers picketed near O.R.
+Hundreds of placard-waving workers picketed outside the SAA head office near O.R.
 Tambo International Airport in Johannesburg – one of the continent’s busiest airport – singing and dancing.

 “We will continue with the strike (until demands are met),” Sifiso Mabena, an aircraft mechanic at the airport told AFP.